Goncalves2525/real-estate-management-system/docs/sprintC/us009/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** Q: Does the client provide (by typing) their name and phone number for the message, regardless of whether or not that information is already available to the system?
+> **Question:** Does the client provide (by typing) their name and phone number for the message, regardless of whether or not that information is already available to the system?
+>
 > **Answer:** The information available in the system should be used.
 The client does not need to type the name and phone number.